fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 “image”: "data:image/jpe...."
 }
 ```
-④ Store information that want to add, such as the location information of AI cameras.
+④ Additional information used in ③, such as the locations are maintained in Type.
 ``` sh
 {
 👉“camera_id”: "camera_001",